3/5/2025:

 What It Means for Mortgage Brokers

 • Housing Market Impact: With 75% of our exports ($582 billion USD in 2024) heading to the U.S., tariffs could lift construction costs—lumber, steel, energy all take a hit.
 Home prices might nudge up, and Bank of Canada rates could hold steady or ease if growth slows (Macklem’s flagged a 3% GDP drop over two years).
-Our Chief Economist notes the Canadian 5-year yield, a bellwether for fixed mortgage rates, has fallen to 2.51%—its lowest in nearly three years—favoring housing markets, though unemployment and spending drops could temper this.
+Our Chief Economist notes the Canadian 5-year yield, a bellwether for fixed mortgage rates, has fallen to 2.51%—its lowest in nearly three years—favouring housing markets, though unemployment and spending drops could temper this.
 Clients might feel a budget squeeze, but housing demand isn’t fading—Canadians still want homes.

 • Our Edge: We’re not just crunching numbers; we’re steadying hands.
 Clients need us for clarity in this storm.
 Rates might soften if the economy cools, keeping mortgages within reach, and our dollar’s flexibility could spark a rebound.
 Plus, our energy exports (20% of U.S. oil) and auto ties mean the U.S. can’t push too far without blowback—our Chief Economist underscores how integrated supply chains benefit both nations.